Purchase Orders versus Contracts: What’s the Difference?

 Used for Different Items

 While contracts are typically used for the payment for services, purchase orders are used for the purchase of items.
 Companies should consider what they are buying first before deciding which method of purchase to use.
 It is also necessary to know your buying objectives in advance so you can decide which type of each document it is best to use.
+When choosing between which one to use, consider the situation and select the best option.

 Purchase orders and contracts are both documents used by construction businesses to purchase goods or services.
 Although they are similar, the differences between the two should be noted so that they can be used properly in their suited situations.
 Purchase orders should be used for single short term purchases while contracts should be used to foster long term buying relationships.
 It should also be understood that contracts have greater legal value so they should be used in deals with greater risk.